LaMitaOne/SkiaAVisualizer/README.md

    - Smoothed bars and peaks to eliminate flickering
    - Replaced heavy ImageFilter with hardware-accelerated MaskFilter
    - Massive performance boost, runs now smooth even at 120fps
      (but not at fullscreen with blobs)
+   - Had annoying problems with it on laptops, so redesigned partly, put bass inside again,
+     lots optimizations and now its running smooth even at M3 dualcore cpu (except blobs)

   v 0.2:
    - Added slower falling Peaks to Spectrum